 Hyperemesis gravidarum is uncontrollable vomiting during pregnancy that results in dehydration, weight loss, and ketosis.
-Diagnosis is clinical and by measurement of urine ketones and renal function.
+Diagnosis is clinical and by measurement of urine ketones, serum electrolytes, and renal function.
 Treatment is with temporary suspension of oral intake and with IV fluids, antiemetics if needed, and vitamin and electrolyte repletion.

-Psychologic factors (eg, ambivalence, anxiety) may trigger hyperemesis gravidarum.
 Hyperemesis gravidarum may cause mild, transient hyperthyroidism.
-Hyperemesis gravidarum that persists past 16 to 18 wk is uncommon but may seriously damage the liver, causing severe centrilobular necrosis or widespread fatty degeneration, and may cause Wernicke's encephalopathy or esophageal rupture.
+Hyperemesis gravidarum that persists past 16 to 18 wk is uncommon but may seriously damage the liver, causing severe centrilobular necrosis or widespread fatty degeneration, and may cause Wernicke encephalopathy or esophageal rupture.

 If hyperemesis gravidarum is suspected, urine ketones, thyroid-stimulating hormone, serum electrolytes, BUN, creatinine, AST, ALT, Mg, P, and sometimes body weight are measured.
 Obstetric ultrasonography should be done to rule out hydatidiform mole and multifetal pregnancy.

 At first, patients are given nothing by mouth.
-Initial treatment is IV fluid resuscitation, beginning with 2 L of Ringer's lactate infused over 3 h to maintain a urine output of > 100 mL/h.
-If dextrose is given, thiamin 100 mg should be given IV first, to prevent Wernicke's encephalopathy.
+Initial treatment is IV fluid resuscitation, beginning with 2 L of Ringer lactate infused over 3 h to maintain a urine output of > 100 mL/h.
+If dextrose is given, thiamin 100 mg should be given IV first, to prevent Wernicke encephalopathy.
 This dose of thiamin should be given daily for 3 days.